-"And then, may I, who talk above their heads, as critics say I do, have hope to help them?"
-"Above yourself you needs must think, and he who puts
+"And then, may I, who talk above their heads, as critics

+say I do, have hope to help them?"
 "Above yourself you needs must think, and he who puts his thinking in his words will surely always talk above his normal life.
 Beware of vain simplicity.
 The man who feels himself a-coming down to simple saxon condescension; he who plumes himself on monsyllabic simplicity to meet the lesser minds of common men is very sick indeed with vanity.
 My agitator, speak as utterance has been given to thee, the multi-famines of the race have need of everything that speaks.